Cosys-Lab/Cosys-AirSim/docs/install_windows.md

 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available.

-The other environments available often need additional asset packs to be downloaded first, read [here](environments.md) for more information.

 # FAQ

 #### I get an error `Il ‘P1’, version ‘X’, does not match ‘P2’, version ‘X’`
 This is caused by multiple versions of Visual Studio installed on the machine.
-The build script of AirSim will use the latest versions it can find so need to make Unreal does the same.
+The build script of Cosys-AirSim will use the latest versions it can find so need to make Unreal does the same.
 Open or create a file called `BuildConfiguration.xml` in _C:\Users\USERNAME\AppData\Roaming\Unreal Engine\UnrealBuildTool_ and add the following:

 ```xml